memopemo/BlockDupeGame/player.md

 # Heirarchy of States

-- Sticked
+("visual" means that one or more states have the exact same mechanical function as another state, and that the only thing that changes between them is that they look different, or have signify different outcomes.)

 ## Can Be (Metal and maybe Electrified) or Not
-- Clone Struggling Idle (Normal, Remote Dupe)
+- Clone Struggling Idle (Normal, Remote Dupe) (differences are visual) (visual)
-- Clone Struggling Run (Normal, Remote Dupe)
+- Clone Struggling Run (Normal, Remote Dupe) (differences are visual) (visual)
-- Clone Struggling Jump (Normal, Remote Dupe)
+- Clone Struggling Jump (Normal, Remote Dupe) (differences are visual) (visual)
-- Clone Struggling Fall (Normal, Remote Dupe)
+- Clone Struggling Fall (Normal, Remote Dupe) (differences are visual) (visual)
-- Clone
+- Clone (visual)
-- Lift
+- Lift (visual)
-- Throw Struggling Idle (Normal, Straight Shot)
+- Throw Struggling Idle (Normal, Straight Shot) (differences are visual) (visual)
-- Throw Struggling Run (Normal, Straight Shot)
+- Throw Struggling Run (Normal, Straight Shot) (differences are visual) (visual)
-- Throw Struggling Jump (Normal, Straight Shot)
+- Throw Struggling Jump (Normal, Straight Shot) (differences are visual) (visual)
-- Throw Struggling Fall (Normal, Straight Shot)
+- Throw Struggling Fall (Normal, Straight Shot) (differences are visual) (visual)
-- Throw On Ground (Side, Up, Down, Diagonal Up)
+- Throw On Ground (Side, Up, Down, Diagonal Up) (visual)
-- Throw Midair (Side, Up, Down, Diagonal Up)
+- Throw Midair (Side, Up, Down, Diagonal Up) (visual)
 - Launch Grapple
 - Retract Grapple
 - Swing Grapple
-- Dying
+- Dying (visual)

 ### Can Be Carry Or Not (Plus upper level of being metal and maybe electrified)
 - Idle (Normal, Duck)
-- Look Up
+- Look Up (visual)
 - Running (Normal, Duck)
 - Jumping
-- Falling
+- Falling (visual)
-- Landing
+- Landing (visual)
-- Wall Bump On Ground
+- Wall Bump On Ground (visual)
-- Wall Bump Midair
+- Wall Bump Midair (visual)
-- Run Against Wall
+- Run Against Wall (visual)

 ### Dead (Plus upper level of being metal and maybe electrified)
-- Dead (Normal, Metal)
+- Dead (Normal, Metal) (visual)
-- Unalive (Normal, Metal)
+- Held (Normal, Metal) (visual)
-- Thrown (Normal, or any combination of Straight, Metal, and Phantom)
+- Thrown (Normal, or any combination of Straight, Metal, and Phantom) (visual)
+- Sticked (visual)

+Boolean redundancy Ideas:
+Metal
+Electrified

+However, Electrified is intrinsically related to Metal in that you can only be electrified if you are metal.
+Maybe it can be an integer?
+0 = not metal, 1 = metal, 2 = electrified.

+Mechanically Different States:
+Idle
+Run
+Jump
+Duck (shrinks player size)
+Carry (grows player)
+Dead
+Throw
+Launch Grapple
+Retract Grapple
+Swing Grapple